-Microsoft-Activision: $69bn deal temporarily blocked in US
+Microsoft-Activision: US judge temporarily blocks $69bn deal

 But the UK's Competition and Markets Authority (CMA) blocked the deal in April, saying it was concerned the takeover would offer reduced innovation and less choice for gamers.

-Microsoft and Activision hit out at the decision and said they would appeal.
+Microsoft and Activision hit out at the CMA's decision and said they would appeal.

-Microsoft president Brad Smith said it marked the company's "darkest day" in its four decades of working in the country.
+Microsoft president Brad Smith said it marked the company's "darkest day" in its four decades of working in Britain.

+In response to the announcement by the FTC on Monday, Mr Smith said Microsoft welcomed the "opportunity to present our case in federal court" in its attempt to persuade US regulators to allow the deal to be completed.

+"We believe accelerating the legal process in the US will ultimately bring more choice and competition to the market," he added.